 Being a dopamine junkie has its downsides.
 Everyone around me feels like they’re not exciting enough, and take it personally.
 People try to keep up with my brain running 200MPH, and can’t, so they give up in frustration.
 Dopamine starvation also tends to lead you to very unhealthy obsessions, like pornography, dangerous activities, toxic relationships (because they’re exciting), and so on.
 If not kept in check, it’s easy to get wrecked by your own brain.

 And therein lies the problem: as a Christian, I believe God made my brain this way on purpose.
-And I resent it, because for years I didn’t see it as a good thing.
+And I used to resent it, because for years I didn’t see it as a good thing.
 This made me resent God for making me who I am.
 It’s a miserable place to be.

 God didn’t make my brain ADHD for amusement.
 He didn’t do it as a joke.
 He didn’t make a mistake.
 So what gives?
 What am I supposed to do with this?